When Speculation Spills Secrets: Side Channels via Speculative Decoding In LLMs: Query Fingerprinting Attack

 \subsection{Ablation Studies}

-Table ~\ref{table:ablation} presents an ablation study studying the attack accuracy as the temperature of our target model varies.

-For LADE and BiLD, as the temperature increases from 0.3 to 1.0, the attack accuracy for both Experiment 1 and Experiment 2 decreases.
+\cref{fig:accuracy_temp} presents an ablation study for the attack accuracy as the temperature of our target model varies.
+For LADE and BiLD, as the temperature increases from 0.3 to 1.0, the attack accuracy for both Experiment 1 and 2 decreases.
 This is because at lower temperatures, the generations and speculation patterns are more stable and alike.
-Therefore, the output tokens for the same prompt and the packet size traces are more similar across different runs, making the attack more successful.

-For REST, the attack accuracy is relatively stable for both Experiment 1 and 2 despite the increasing temperature.
-This is likely because the features are so pronounced that it withstands the perturbations caused in the output by the increasing temperature.
+Hence, the output tokens for the same prompt and the packet sizes are more similar across runs, making the attack more successful.
+For REST, the attack accuracy is stable for both Experiment 1 and 2 despite the increasing temperature.
+This is because the features are so pronounced that it withstands perturbations in the output caused by the increasing temperature.

-The attack accuracy in Experiment 3 has an interesting trend with temperature.
-Since the attacker only has approximate knowledge of the prompts (train and test set are different), the accuracy of this attack is much lower than Experiment 1 and 2.
-However, unlike Experiment 1 and 2, for Experiment 3 the attack accuracy has a moderate increase as the temperature of the model increases.
-This is because, at low temperatures, with limited variation in the training data, the classifier overfits on the training set, and at higher temperatures, this problem does not exist, allowing the attack to reach slightly higher accuracies.
+In Experiment 3, the attacker accuracy is lower than Exp 1 or 2, as it only has approximate knowledge of the prompts (train and test set are different) However, unlike Experiment 1 and 2, for Experiment 3 the attack accuracy increases moderately as the temperature increases.
+This is because, at low temperatures, with limited variation in the training data, the classifier overfits on the training set, and at higher temperatures, this problem does not exist, allowing the attack be slightly more accurate.